OddBrew/Oddbrew_MailViewer/README.md

 * Support for custom transactional mail templates
 * Template/Block hints directly in preview window

-## Requirements (feedback forMagento versions will be appreciated !)
+## Requirements (feedback for Magento versions will be appreciated !)
 * PHP >= 5.3
 * Magento CE
     * 1.9 => OK